- People with HIV appear to have a slightly increased risk of dying from COVID-19.

 Are people with HIV at higher risk of COVID-19?

-A larger study in South Africa has found that people with HIV were at two to three times higher risk of dying from COVID-19, even after taking into account the impact of known risk factors such as age and diabetes.
+A large study in South Africa has also found that people with HIV were at two to three times higher risk of dying from COVID-19, even after taking into account the impact of known risk factors such as age and diabetes.
 However, this study might not fully capture information about poverty or obesity, which might be important risk factors, so this finding could be an over-estimate.
-This is the only large study so far from a country with a high prevalence of HIV.
+It is the only large study so far from a country with a high prevalence of HIV.

-A large UK study, which looked at 16,749 people admitted to hospital with COVID-19, found that 1% or less were living with HIV – similar to the prevalence of HIV in the United Kingdom.
-Similarly, a study in New York found that people with HIV were not over-represented among people admitted to hospital with COVID-19 during the first weeks of the pandemic.
+A study in New York found that people with HIV were not over-represented among people admitted to hospital with COVID-19 during the first weeks of the pandemic.